About Polaris

 The Polaris leadership team is involved in many projects within the Physics and Astronomy Departments, and we are always looking for members of the academic community (undergraduates through faculty) to aid in advancing our goals.

-If you are aligned with our goals of improving retention of underrepresented students in Physics and Astronomy, committed to cultivating a diverse and equitable academic environment within these Departments, and interested in advancing Polaris initiatives, please follow the link to the Polaris – Getting Involved subpage.
+If you are aligned with our goals of improving retention of non-traditional students in Physics and Astronomy, committed to cultivating a welcoming and supportive academic environment within these Departments, and interested in advancing Polaris initiatives, please follow the link to the Polaris – Getting Involved subpage.

 Contact Us